VoidXH/Cavern/docs/Calibration process.md

 # Cavern calibration process
 Cavern's exact calibration process depends on the system it's used on.
 However, using pink noise for frequency analysis is strongly discouraged, as the error margin is too large.
-A full range frequency sweep for measurement, and peaking filters instead of a multiband EQ should be used for calibration.
+A full range frequency sweep for measurement, and a linear-phase parametric EQ instead of a third-octave one should be used for calibration.

 ## Regular theatres and studios
 These are the recommended settings for Cavern DCP creation and playback.
 The center of the microphone placement should be at 2/3 of the room from the screen, in the center.
-The room should be equalized to the X-curve (-3 dB/octave below 63 Hz and above 2 kHz), at the following peak sound pressure levels.
+The correct microphone aligment is behind a seat, but at least the size of the microphone higher than the top of the seat, facing upwards.
+The room should be equalized to the X-curve (-3 dB/octave above 2 kHz), at the following peak sound pressure levels.

 ### Peak channel sound pressure levels (-20 dB FS)
 In regular theatres, Cavern-ready systems, even with custom layouts, must match